mighty-gerbils/gerbil/doc/reference/stdio.md

 Closes the input source represented by the reader.

 ### Writer
-The `Reader` interface represents binary output sinks; the interface is defined as follows:
+The `Writer` interface represents binary output sinks; the interface is defined as follows:
 ```scheme
 (interface Writer